Robert Sobukwe: Anti-pass campaign of 1960

 On 21 March 1960, the PAC led a nationwide protest against the pass laws which required black people to carry a pass book at all times.
 Sobukwe led a march to the local police station at Orlando, Soweto, in order to openly defy the laws.
 He was joined en route by a few followers and, after presenting his pass to a police officer, he purposely made himself guilty under the terms of the pass law of being present in a region/area other than that allowed as per his papers.
 In a similar protest on the same day in Sharpeville, police opened fire on a crowd of PAC supporters, killing 69 in the Sharpeville Massacre.
 In the aftermath, Sobukwe was taken without a fair trial and both the ANC and PAC were banned.
-Other organizations such as Desmond Tutu's Black Consciousness Movement were inspired by the actions of Sobukwe.
+Other organizations such as Steve Bikos's Black Consciousness Movement were inspired by the actions of Sobukwe.

 Imprisonment

 Initial imprisonment: 1960–1963

 Following Sobukwe's arrest after the Sharpeville massacre, he was charged with and convicted of incitement, and sentenced to three years in prison.
 He served one year of his sentence in Witbank Prison (1960—1961) followed by two years in Pretoria Gaol (1961—1963).
+On October 4, 1961, Robert Sobukwe wrote a letter to Benjamin Pogrund explaining to him that he could write and receive one letter per week and have one visit per week.
+With this type of permission, with his imprisonment at Pretoria Gaol; Robert was able to write regularly to people and see his wife frequently.
+In a later letter by Robert to Veronica on June 19, 1962 he found out that his wife came to visit him but was turned away due to a visiting error.
+Robert had no visitors that month, and because of that, he wouldn't accept any visitors unless they were accompanied by his wife or his wife had informed him of who they were and given him warning.